zdelo01/SNHU_DriverPass/README.md

 # What did you do particularly well?

-I created UML diagrams for this project that are organized, functional, and easy to understand for the client.
-I also broke down the required system components clearly with minimal technical jargon for the nontechnical audience.
+I created UML diagrams for this project that are organized, functional, and easy to understand for the client and peers.
+I also broke down the required system components clearly with minmial technical terms for the nontechnical audience.
+I organized simple technical requirements and explained how they meet the functional & nonfunctional requirements for the system.

 # If you could choose one part of your work on these documents to revise, what would you pick?
 How would you improve it?